-- Implementing strong government support; - Detaching from pay-television so that it can have its own identity and cultivate its audience; - Strengthening regulatory monitoring and enforcement.
+- Ensuring governance and accountability especially in the early years of establishment; - Implementing strong government support; - Detaching from pay-television so that it can have its own identity and cultivate its audience; - Strengthening regulatory monitoring and enforcement.

 Any regulation is as good as the measures to enforce it.
 Without regular monitoring and issuance of credible compliance reports detailing how these licences are governed, no external investor can risk investing in the community sector.
 It is important that measures be taken to strengthen enforcement in the sector so that non-complying licensees can be rooted out.